Well, this is the latest updated version of my resume. Here are some details.

 (d) You should always have a plan and a goal, yet stay flexible.
 Nobody but God controls everything.
 Be open to new possibilities.

-In six months I paid off most of my bills, and I had seen and learned a lot of new things.
+In six months working for Schneider Trucking (the big orange trucks) I paid off most of my bills, and I had seen and learned a lot of new things.
 It was a great experience!
 But I missed my family -- I was home only two or three days every three or four weeks.
 (My daughters were only 8 and 12 y/o then -- they were growing up and I was missing it.)
 So, I quit that job, came home, and applied for a position as a Via bus driver.
 While I waited to hear about that I was invited to a teacher-hiring seminar.
-I went, and had four job offers inside of a half hour!!
+I really wasn't interested, but my wife insisted so I went, and had four job offers inside of a half hour!!
 Two were in Houston, one was north of Dallas, and then the offer from Edgewood ISD,teaching English (8th grade) at Wrenn Middle School.
 The rest, as they say, is history.

 1989-1996 -- University of Texas at San Antonio

-• Taught English in 6th grade for two years.
+♦ Taught Science for 6th grade for two years

 Bicycling, reading, video games, camping